 - Sodium valproate, lamotrigine, levetiracetam, clobazam and topiramate may be helpful to treat drop attacks and atypical absences.
 Sodium valproate and lamotrigine are synergistic in action.

-- More recent drugs such as rufinamide have efficacy as adjunctive treatment.
+- More recent drugs such as rufinamide have efficacy as an adjunctive treatment.

 - There have been two randomised controlled trials showing cannabis (Epidiolex) statistically reduces the incidence of drop attacks.